Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 To repel trail grime, look for fabric that has a special finish and is easy to wash.

-And when all of those functions are accomplished, don't forget that you'd prefer something soft against your skin.
+And when all of those functions are accomplished in a pair of shorts, don't forget that want something soft against your skin.

 Tight fitting shorts can be useful in certain situations (which I will leave entirely up to your imagination), but not on hiking trails.